ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed Problem in FatFs demos related to LFN (bug 3560980).
 - NEW: I2C workaround allowing to read single byte on all STM32 platforms except STM32F1xx.
-- NEW: Small andjustment in chcore.h files under ./os/ports/GCC required by a difference in GCC 4.7.x.
+- NEW: Small adjustment in chcore.h files under ./os/ports/GCC required by a difference in GCC 4.7.x.

 *** 2.4.2 ***